Tesfalem1983/Final-Project-LHL/README.md

 ![Alt text](<Images/Marital _Status_Subscriptions.png>)

-## Problems in Dataset that were dealt:
+## Major Problems in Dataset that were dealt:

 - Skewed Distribution in allmost all numerical attributes except age.